Conrad Grebel: Ministry

 The final question to completely sever ties between the radicals and Zwingli was the question of infant baptism.
 A public debate was held on 17 January 1525.
 Zwingli argued against Grebel, Manz and George Blaurock.
 The city council decided in favor of Zwingli and infant baptism, ordered the Grebel group to cease their activities, and ordered that any unbaptized infants must be submitted for baptism within 8 days.
 Failure to comply with the council's order would result in exile from the canton.
 Grebel had an infant daughter, Issabella, who had not been baptized, and he resolutely stood his ground.
 He did not intend for her to be baptized.

 The group met together for counsel on 21 January in the home of Felix Manz.
 This meeting was illegal according to the new decision of the council.
 George Blaurock asked Grebel to baptize him upon a confession of faith.
 Afterward, Blaurock baptized the others who were present.
 As a group they pledged to hold the faith of the New Testament and live as fellow disciples separated from the world.
 They left the little gathering full of zeal to encourage all men to follow their example.

 Being well known in Zürich, Grebel left the work to others and set out on an evangelistic mission to the surrounding cities.
 In February, Grebel baptized Wolfgang Ulimann by immersion in the Rhine River.
 Ulimann was in St. Gall, and Grebel traveled there in the spring.
 Conrad Grebel and Wolfgang Ulimann spent several months preaching with much success in the area of St. Gall.
 In the summer he went to Grüningen and preached with great effect.
 In October 1525 he was arrested and imprisoned.
 While in prison, Grebel was able to prepare a defense of the Anabaptist position on baptism.
 Through the help of some friends, he escaped in March 1526.
 He continued his ministry and was at some point able to get his pamphlet printed.
 Grebel removed to the Maienfeld area in the Canton of Grisons (where his oldest sister lived).
-Shortly after arrival he died, probably around July or August.
+Shortly after arrival he died there, probably around July or August.